jjustinwhite/anyfare/README.md

 # Anyfare README

 Anyfare helps you find great last minute travel deals to many popular getaway destinations.
-Whether you're looking to go to the beach, or the mountains, Anyfare has you covered.
+Whether you're looking to go to the beach or the mountains, Anyfare has you covered.
 We specialize in finding the cheapest same day and next day airfare for spontaneous getaways!

 **We use:**
 * [Ruby 2.3.1](https://www.ruby-lang.org)